 Yes.
 This feature is available within a Chrome browser.
-If you haven't already, give Chrome a try—it's free and easy to install.
+If you haven't already done so, give Chrome a try – it's free and easy to install.

 Yes.
-You can change each document's settings to grant anyone you choose editor, viewer or commenter access.
+You can change each document's settings to grant anyone you choose editing, viewing or commenting access.

 Yes.
 You can convert many different file types into Docs format.
 The original file will remain intact.

 If you’re a current Google Workspace customer, Chat is free.
-Click here to get started right away.
+Click here to get started straight away.

 Chat is the newer and preferred platform to use for Google Workspace customers.
 Admins can easily migrate all classic Hangouts users to Google Chat.

-For resources on getting started, check out our comprehensive guides on the Developer page.
+For resources on getting started, take a look at our comprehensive guides on the Developer Page.

-The Meet hardware kit comes with a set of components designed to deliver the best experience possible.
-If you would like to use third party hubs, cables, cameras, or speakermics, please check our Peripheral Qualification Program for more details.
+The Meet hardware kits come with a set of components designed to deliver the best experience possible.
+If you would like to use third-party hubs, cables, cameras or speakermics, please check our peripheral qualification programme for more details.

 Jamboard makes collaborative creativity a possibility even when teams are spread out all over the world.
-With just a couple of taps, cast your Jam to a Meet video conference so all participants can see ideas come to life, and even join-in using the Jamboard app.
+With just a couple of taps, cast your Jam to a Meet video conference so that all participants can see ideas come to life, and even join in using the Jamboard app.

-Sheets supports cell formulas typically found in most desktop spreadsheet packages.
-These formulas can be used to create functions that manipulate data and calculate strings and numbers.
+Sheets supports cell formulae typically found in most desktop spreadsheet packages.
+These formulae can be used to create functions that manipulate data and calculate strings and numbers.

 Yes.
-Multiple keyboard shortcuts are available for Sheets, and are always switched on.
-They are likely similar to many of the shortcuts you have used before.
+Many keyboard shortcuts are available for Sheets, and they're always switched on.
+They're probably similar to many of the shortcuts that you've used before.

 Yes.
 You can convert many different file types into Sheets format.
 The original file will remain intact.